ComparativeGenomicsToolkit/hal/README.md

 #### MAF Import

 The (MAF)[http://genome.ucsc.edu/FAQ/FAQformat.html#format5] is a text format used at UCSC to store genome alignments.
-MAF's are typically stored with respect to a reference genome.
+MAFs are typically stored with respect to a reference genome.
 MAFs can be imported into HAL as subtrees using the `maf2hal` command.

 To import primates.maf as a star tree where the first alignment row specifies the root, and all others the leaves: